SamuelOvuema/Dareyio-pbl/project13.md

 ```
 Now, if you are satisfied with your codes, you can create a Pull Request and merge it to main branch on GitHub.

-Load Balancer roles
+## Load Balancer roles

 We want to be able to choose which Load Balancer to use, Nginx or Apache, so we need to have two roles respectively:

-Nginx
+1. Nginx
-Apache
+2. Apache

 With your experience on Ansible so far you can:

-Decide if you want to develop your own roles, or find available ones from the community
+- Decide if you want to develop your own roles, or find available ones from the community
-Update both static-assignment and site.yml files to refer the roles
+- Update both static-assignment and site.yml files to refer the roles

-Important Hints:
+_*Important Hints*_:

 Since you cannot use both Nginx and Apache load balancer, you need to add a condition to enable either one – this is where you can make use of variables.
 Declare a variable in defaults/main.yml file inside the Nginx and Apache roles.
 Name each variables enable_nginx_lb and enable_apache_lb respectively.